danielnitz/DobotPi/README.md

 - [ ] Address case where end point is a valid position, but intervening points aren't

+- [ ] Implement acceleration

+- [ ] Create an API to enable programming multiple moves from point to point

+- [ ] Implement a move to home position button

+- [ ] Correct Inverse kinematics floating point problem as identified by Max (open-dobot)

+- [ ] Code documentation overview with flow charts

+- [ ] Emergency stop

+- [ ] Movement speed control / specify time it takes to move from point to point

+- [ ] Account for end effector position (currently, all positions are calculated for the very end of the lower arm)

 - [ ] Install limit switches on the Dobot and implement the code to control them.
 Could use a photointerrupter like Max (open-dobot) or some hall effect limit switches that use magnets (or combination).
 Either is probably better than a manual limit switch.
 All are only a few dollars each.
 Will likely need to 3d print some mounts for these.

 - [ ] Buy and install NEMA 17 stepper motors that have greater torque (for increased payload ability).
 Unsure how much these will cost. probably around $20-40 each.
 The stepper motors that came with the Dobot have nice screws on the back that rotate with the motor and would enable one to mount a rotary encoder on the rear, perhaps needing a 3d printed adapter.